Primary Navigation Mobile

 Overview

-To help inject character, Vauxhall has given the Grandland illuminated badges front and rear on more expensive versions.
+To help inject character, Vauxhall has given the Grandland illuminated badges front and rear on popular GS trim and above.
 Flanking those upfront are the latest version of its Intelli-Lux headlights – the latest Matrix LED HDs have 51,200 elements between them, and are said to be the firm’s best.
-I’ll tell you how they perform when I get into the dark with it, but for now can confirm they put on a pretty show for you when you start it up.
+We’ve not tried them in the dark yet, but they do put on a decent light show when you lock and unlock it.

-Is that enough to put it ahead of rivals such as the Skoda Enyaq, Renault Scenic E-Tech, Tesla Model Y or Ford Explorer – all very impressive offerings.
-Read on to find out, and to see how I reached my verdict, following my drive on the international launch in Germany, be sure to head over to the Parkers how we test cars page.
+Is that enough to put it ahead of impressive rivals such as the Skoda Enyaq, Renault Scenic E-Tech, Tesla Model Y or Ford Explorer?
+Read on to find out, and to see how we reached our verdict, following a drive on the international launch in Germany and the UK launch in East Anglia, be sure to head over to the Parkers how we test cars page.

 What’s it like inside?